ovh/docs/pages/public_cloud/ai_machine_learning/training_tuto_09_train_model_export_onnx/guide.en-gb.md

 #### Create your bucket via UI (Control Panel)

-If you do not feel comfortable with commands, this way will be more intuitive for you.
+If you do not feel comfortable with commands, this method may be more intuitive.

-First, go to the `OVHcloud Public Cloud` section of the [Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
+First, go to the `Public Cloud` section of the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).

 Then, select the `Object Storage` section (in the Storage category) and create a new object container by clicking `Storage` > `Object Storage` > `Create an object container`.